scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

 \end{align}
 $$

-which is indeed different from zero: assets with a large beta and a large weight in the market portfolio would typically have their proxy residuals be more correlated to other proxy residuals.
+which is indeed different from zero: assets with a large beta and a large weight would typically have their proxy residuals be more correlated to other proxy residuals.
 And when it comes to reformulating the risk decomposition of asset returns, we obtain

 $$
 \text{Var}(R_i) = \beta_i^2 \left[